 2. Nymphaeoideae Arnott

-(Rhizome short, erect); roots with 5-9 xylem poles, pith at most small; vegetative buds not axillary; stipules +, adaxial or lateral; inner satellite peduncle bundle +; bracts 0; hypanthium ± developed; P members 3-veined, K 4-5, spiral, (C 0 - some Ondinea); intermediates between A and C; staminodes showy; (staminal bundle unbranched, esp. in smaller inner A); pollen (in tetrads), (bicellular), with encircling sulcus ["ring like aperture", "zonasulcate"], (inaperturate), surface various, inc. tectum continuous, infratectal space usu. small, columellae inconspicuous; G 3-many, more or less inferior [A alone on top of G, K and "C" also often on top; A also adnate to "C"], with inter-carpel septal slits, floral axis projecting in the middle [not Barclaya], stigmatic surface continuous; ovules (straight - Barclaya), (micropyle bistomal), (outer integument to 20 cells across - Euryale), (parietal tissue 3-4 cells across - Victoria); seeds arillate (not, but spiny - Barclaya), (exotesta cells cuboid - Euryale); (embryo suspensor 0); n = 10, 12, 14-18.
+(Mycorrhizae +); (rhizome short, erect); phloem loading active, cells walls smooth, no plasmodesmata; roots with 5-9 xylem poles, pith at most small; vegetative buds not axillary; (spines on pedicel, lower surface of lamina, etc.); stipules +, adaxial or lateral; inner satellite peduncle bundle +; bracts 0; hypanthium ± developed; P members 3-veined, K 4-5, spiral, (C 0 - some Nymphaea ondinea); intermediates between A and C; (outer staminodes +, showy, inner staminodes + - Victoria); (staminal bundle unbranched, esp. in smaller inner A); pollen (in tetrads), (bicellular), with encircling sulcus ["ring like aperture", "zonasulcate"], (inaperturate), surface various, inc. tectum continuous, infratectal space usu. small, columellae inconspicuous; G 3-many, ± inferior [A alone on top of G, K and "C" also often on top; A also adnate to "C"], with inter-carpel septal slits, central pool of stigmatic fluid, floral axis projecting in the middle [not Barclaya], stigmatic surface continuous; ovules (straight - Barclaya), (micropyle bistomal), (outer integument 4-5, ca 20 cells across [Euryale]), (parietal tissue 3-4 cells across - Victoria ); seeds arillate (not, but spiny - Barclaya), (exotesta cells cuboid, anticlinal walls straight - Euryale); (embryo suspensor 0); n = 10, 12, 14-18.

 2/48: Nymphaea (46).
 World-wide.